 John has been awarded the Outstanding Teacher Award by the National Endowment for the Arts numerous times, he appears in the Who’s Who Among America’s Teachers, and has been a frequent guest on NPR’s Performance Today.
 His new reed-making companion guide, Oboe Reed-Making from Blank to Crow, has been enthusiastically received and is available internationally.
 His oboe students have also earned prestigious performance and teaching positions throughout the world.

 I realize that all students have different personalities and strengths that become their unique signature of sound and musicality.
 It is my privilege to help them perfect or improve their unique talents and potential.
-I do not teach students to play like me or imitate my particular sound.
-I believe in high educational standards in technique, musicality and reed making skills that are essential in preparing students to be competitive in auditioning for major positions.
-I want my students to become skilled artists who are confident, with their ability to express themselves freely.
+I do not teach students to play like me or imitate my particular sound but intend for them to become skilled artists who are confident with their ability to express themselves freely.
+I believe in high educational standards in fundamentals, reed-making, technique, musicality and the qualities essential in preparing students to be competitive in today’s environment.